 Why Is Vaseline Dangerous After It Expires?

-However, if your jar of Vaseline is over 10 years old, using it probably isn’t a good idea.
+However, if your tub of petroleum jelly is over 10 years old, using it probably isn’t a good idea.
 If the petroleum jelly has become contaminated with bacteria, it would also not be a good idea to use it.
-Always use spoons, cotton-swabs, or other tools to remove petroleum jelly from the jar to avoid contaminating it with bacteria from your fingers.
-If you have been using your fingers to remove Vaseline from your current jar, it may be a good idea to buy a new jar and start fresh.

 Does Bacteria Grow in Vaseline?